 LGBTIQ intimate partner violence

 Intimate partner violence in LGBTIQ relationships has been under acknowledged and misunderstood in policy, practice and judicial responses until relatively recently.
 This has largely been because intimate partner violence has predominately been understood from within a heteronormative framework in which men feature as perpetrators and women as victims.
-The Department acknowledges that intimate partner violence can occur in any intermate relationship and that are available to all employees regardless of gender identity, sexual orientation or other characteristics.
+The department acknowledges that intimate partner violence can occur in any intermate relationship and that family violence supports are available to all employees regardless of gender identity, sexual orientation or other characteristics.

 Legislative and policy framework

-The protects people from unfair treatment on the basis of their sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy and breastfeeding.
+The Sex Discrimination Act 1984 protects people from unfair treatment on the basis of their sex, sexual orientation, gender identity, intersex status, marital or relationship status, pregnancy and breastfeeding.
 It also protects workers with family responsibilities and makes sexual harassment against the law.

-The aims to improve workplace gender equality across the Victorian public sector, universities and local councils.
+The Gender Equality Act 2020 aims to improve workplace gender equality across the Victorian public sector, universities and local councils.
 It will also lead to better results for the Victorian community through improved policies, programs and services.
 Gender equality benefits people of all genders.
 The Act aims to level the playing field so that Victorians can have equal rights, opportunities, responsibilities and outcomes.

 The Victorian Government is creating the state’s first whole of government strategy for lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) individuals and communities.
-The will guide the Government’s continued efforts to achieve equality for LGBTIQ+ people for years to come.
+The Victorian Government LGBTIQ+ will guide the government’s continued efforts to achieve equality for LGBTIQ+ people for years to come.

 Information sharing, privacy and confidentiality